Geographic Distribution and Habitat

 Sclater’s guenons are perhaps best known for their tail coloration: about half of the underside of their long tail is bright rust-red.
 Their tail also makes up almost one-half of their total body length.

-The Sclater’s guenon is omnivorous but primarily frugivorous.
-Their diet may also include insects, flowers, and leaves, but very little has been recorded about their eating habits.
+Sclater’s guenons are omnivorous, consuming both plant and animal matter, but they are primarily frugivorous (preferring fruits).
+Their diet may also include insects, flowers, and leaves, but very little has been recorded about their dietary habits.
 Researchers do know, however, that in areas where Sclater’s guenons’ habitat has become fragmented, they are forced to raid gardens and farms for food instead.

 Behavior and Lifestyle

-The Sclater’s guenon is arboreal, diurnal, and quadrupedal (otherwise, they leap 10 percent of the time).
-They use their long tails for balance and usually sleep in the trees at night.
+Sclater’s guenons are arboreal (live in trees), diurnal (active during daytime), and quadrupedal (travel on all fours).
+They leap about ten percent of the time and use their long tails for balance.
+They usually sleep in trees at night.

 Their home range can be anywhere from 37 to 321 acres (15–130 ha) and they are sympatric with several other species of primates, such as West African pottos (Perodicticus potto), golden pottos (Arctocebus calabarensis), red-capped mangabeys (Cercocebus torquatus), mona monkeys (Cercopithecus mona), and putty-nosed monkeys (Cercopithecus nictitans).